-In addition to the Company's performance for the year, the Compensation Committee specifically took into consideration the following elements of individual performance for our chief executive officer and other named executive officers in the determination of overall compensation levels:
+In addition to the Company's performance for the year, the Compensation Committee specifically took into consideration the following elements of individual performance for our executive chairman and chief executive officer in the determination of overall compensation levels:

-- For Dr. Taylor, his performance in leading Company achievements in the areas of forging new strategic relationships, managing the other named executive officers and growing Company backlog. - For Mr. Draper, his contributions in building the organization, the filling of several key senior positions, exercising leadership across the Company and its two international operating units, bringing his expertise in both engineering and the utility business to bear on the advancement of the core PowerBuoy technology. - For Mr. Dunleavy, his contributions to meeting the Company's goals, as well as his leadership and management achievements in the areas of Treasury, regulatory and tax compliance at both foreign and domestic levels, and investor relations. - · For Mr. Nock, his performance in managing the Company's US business development effort.
+- For Dr. Taylor, his performance in leading Company achievements in the areas of forging new strategic relationships and the increase in Company revenue from \$4.0 million in fiscal year 2009 to \$5.1 million in fiscal year 2010. - For Mr. Dunleavy, his contributions to meeting the Company's goals, as well as his leadership and management achievements as chief financial officer in treasury, regulatory and tax compliance at both foreign and domestic levels, business development and investor relations and, subsequent to be being appointed chief executive officer on January 15, 2010, his contributions in building the organization, the filling of several key senior positions, and exercising leadership across the Company.

 Base Salary.
 Base salaries are provided to named executive officers to compensate them with a fair and competitive base level of compensation for services rendered during the year.
 The Compensation Committee typically determines base salary for each executive based on the executive's responsibilities, education, experience and, if applicable, the base salary level of the executive at his or her prior employment.
-The Compensation Committee does not benchmark overall compensation levels or any element of compansation; accordingly, it has not identified any companies that comprise a benchmark group.
-As there are no other publicly-held wave power companies, there a dearth of comparable compensation in the utility, energy and technology sectors.
-In order to understand current compensation practices in such sectors, the Compensation Committee of build's available surveys for more general informational purposes, and also considered other factors in making compensation decisions.
-These other factors included the Company's challenging engineering goals and market opportunity.
-Generally, we believe that executive base salaries should be targeted near the median range of salaries that are determined to be appropriate for a specific position.
-The Compensation Committee believes that our named executive officers receive compensation slightly below the median range of compensation practice believes that our named executive officers receive compensation slightly below the median range of compensation practices in curve officers receive compensation slightly below the median range of compensation practice believes that our named executive officers receive compensation slightly below the median range of compensation practices base salaries should be targeted near the median range of compensation practices in such securities officers receive compensation slightly below the median range of compensation practices base salaries should be targeted near the median range of compensation practices base propriate for a specific position
+The Compensation Committee does not benchmark overall compensation levels or any element of compensation; accordingly, it has not identified any companies that comprise a benchmark group.
+As there are no other publicly-held wave power companies, there is a dearth of comparable compensation information relative to our specific industry.
+The talent pool from which the Company now draws and in the foreseeable future will draw its named executive officers includes world-class companies in the utility, energy and technology sectors.
+In order to understand current compensation practices in such sectors, the Compensation Committee reviewed broad-based publicly available surveys for more general informational purposes, and also considered other factors in making compensation decisions.
+These other factors included the Compensation Committee's own understanding of current market practices given the scope and breadth of each named executive officer's responsibility, within the context of the Company's challenging engineering goals and market opportunity.
+Generally, we believe that named executive base salaries should be targeted near the median range of salaries that are determined to be appropriate for a specific position.
+The Compensation Committee believes that our executive officers receive compensation slightly below the median range of compensation paid to similarly situated executives in companies covered by the publicly-available survey data.
+The minimum base salary is mandated by our employment agreements with our named executive officers.

-In 2009, certain named executive officers received increases in base salary, reflecting reviews of their annual performance and the levels of base salary paid by comparable companies for similar positions.
+In 2010, certain named executive officers received increases in base salary, reflecting, promotions, reviews of their annual performance and the levels of base salary paid by comparable companies for similar positions.
 See "Employment Agreements" on page 20.